-Schlafender Hase is celebrating its 20th anniversary.
-As part of the anniversary celebration, it is offering TVT users a free trial version of TVT Spelling and TVT Artwork for a limited time.
-Both modules will be presented in a special webinar on June 23.
-Mike Baird, Director of Product Management at Schlafender Hase responds to user questions.
+When Schlafender Hase celebrated its 20th anniversary, we offered TVT users a free trial version of TVT Spelling and TVT Artwork for a limited time.
+Both modules were presented in a special webinar.
+Mike Baird, Director of Product Management at Schlafender Hase responded to user questions.

-A. Let me tell you why we created modules in the first place.
+Let me tell you why we created modules in the first place.
 Since we launched the first version of TVT in 2004 we have learned a lot from our users.
 In a sense, we consider our users part of our development team.
-We learned, for example, that users in a highly regulated environment like Pharma and medical devices all have one big thing in common, but they also have many differences.
+We learned, for example, In regulated fields like Pharma and medical devices, users share a major commonality despite various differences.

 The one big thing in common: they can’t afford to make a mistake.
 That’s part of their professional work ethic and a personal commitment.
 Over the years we have learned from our users that getting it right, making no mistakes is a personal thing.
 And, of course, that’s what compliance in the pharma and med device industry really means.
 Making no mistakes is a business requirement.

 But there are many, many different ways to make mistakes.
 That’s where we start to see the differences.
 Proofreaders are not computers, they use computers.
 Proofreaders are people, and people are different.
 And over the years we have seen how different the files have become that these different people have to compare.
 To put it another way, all of our users have needs, but these needs can be very different.

 The development of TVT as a whole, and the creation of the modules in particular, is a response to these ever-changing different needs.
 We try to make sure there are more ways to avoid mistakes than to make them.
 Different users use TVT in different ways, because they have to focus on different things, depending on their files and depending on their responsibility with their workflow.